Lebanese liquidity crisis: Consequences

-The fall of the exchange rate caused the 2019–2021 Lebanese protests, which ultimately resulted in the resignation of Prime Minister Saad Hariri and his cabinet.
+The fall of the exchange rate caused the 17 October Revolution in 2019, which ultimately resulted in the resignation of Prime Minister Saad Hariri and his cabinet.
 Following this, the COVID-19 pandemic forced additional businesses to close their doors and to lay off their employees.

 Prime Minister Hassan Diab stated that the country would default on its Eurobond debt and seek out restructuring agreements amid a spiralling financial crisis that affected foreign currency reserves.
 Lebanon was due to pay a US$1.2 billion Eurobond on 9 March 2020, with another $700 million expected to mature in April and a further $600 million in June.
 Due to the lack of foreign currencies, the prime minister said that the reserves had fallen to "a worrying and dangerous level which pushes the Lebanese government to suspend payment of the 9 March Eurobond maturity because of a need for these funds."

 The head of research at Bank Audi stated that Lebanese banks owned $12.7 billion of the country's outstanding $30 billion Eurobonds as of January 2020.
 The central bank held $5.7 billion and the remainder was owned by foreign creditors.

-The debt to GDP ratio sits at 170% as of April 2020.
 The default is the first one in the history of the country.
-Foreign currency inflows have slowed and Lebanon's pound has dropped in value compared to the dollar and other currencies.
-The nation's commercial banks have imposed tough restrictions on dollar withdrawals and transfers to maintain reserves.
-Due to this Lebanon's sovereign debt became junk rated.
+Foreign currency inflows slowed and Lebanon's pound dropped in value.
+The nation's commercial banks imposed tough restrictions, on dollar withdrawals and transfers, to maintain reserves.
+Due to this, Lebanon's sovereign debt became junk rated.

 The shortage of US dollars, which are used in everyday transactions in Lebanon, and the crash in the value of the pound have undercut the country's ability to pay for imports, including essentials such as wheat and oil.
-Banks have stopped giving short-term loans to businesses and no longer provide them with U.S. dollars for imports, forcing people to turn to the black markets.
+Banks have stopped giving short-term loans to businesses and no longer provide them with US dollars for imports, forcing people to turn to the black markets.
 There is also significant inflation, which caused a massive loss of purchasing power and an increase in poverty.
 The price of foule or ful, a fava bean common in the region, was up 550% in March 2020 over a year earlier.
-Sugar has seen an increase of 670%, while wheat, tea, rice, and cigarettes have all gone up nearly 1000% over the same period.
+Sugar has seen an increase of 670%, while wheat, tea, rice, and cigarettes have all gone up nearly 1,000% over the same period.